stephaniepay/Loan-Application-Modeling/README.md

-# Loan-Application-Modeling
+## Background:
-This project aims to build a loan application model using 2 classification techniques and ONE cluster analysis.
+Study the dataset given carefully and build TWO classification and ONE cluster analysis programs in Python.
+You need to modify the parameters to achieve the highest accuracy.